 - Freezer Bum (A Fun Winter Take on Minute to Win It Junk in the Trunk)

 Grab Your Free Printables Here

 Whether you’re looking for a Christmas game for the classroom, for your annual Christmas bash, or just to entertain the kids for an afternoon, grab your free printable Christmas bingo cards now.

 All you have to do is fill in the box below, and you’ll be on your way.
 Don’t want to subscribe?
-Feel free to check out the full set of 12 pre-filled cards in my shop or the print and go set of Bingo cards here.
+Feel free to check out the full set of 40 pre-filled cards in my shop or the print and go set of Bingo cards here.

 Do you love to play bingo with your kids?

 What’s your favorite game to play at a kids’ Christmas party?